ajaybutti/Nexus-Bridge-Extension/README.md

 - Injects the SDK and UI into the dapp using content-script
 - Currently only works on Hyperliquid
 - Uses Vite and React

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.